Bithyakter/emotion-detection-ai/README.md

-# Final Project: Emotion Detection Web Application
+# Emotion Detection Web Application

 ## Overview
-This is the **Final Project** for the course.
 This project is an AI-based web application that detects emotions from text input using IBM Watson NLP library.
 It analyzes customer feedback and identifies emotions like joy, sadness, anger, disgust, and fear.

 ## Features
 - 🧠 Emotion detection using IBM Watson NLP API